curl/everything-curl/usingcurl-timeouts.md

 participants in the transfer.

 The result of this is that sometimes internet transfers take a very long time.
-Futher, most operations in curl has no time-out by default!
+Further, most operations in curl has no time-out by default!

 ## Maximum time allowed to spend